LolloCappo/BTTCAL/README.rst

 ==========

 This repository contains open-source data and results from the National Research Project "Development of calibration procedures of Tip Timing systems for non-contact turbine blade vibration measurements".
 BTTCAL is funded by the Italian Ministry of University and Research (MUR).
 Grant id is J53D23002440006 (PRIN2022).
+See details and follow the advancements at prinbtt.poliba.it/.

 -------------